Dr Andrew Lucas, Consultant Lead Health Psychologist

 Confidentiality

 The psychologist will take notes during the assessment and any subsequent sessions.
-These notes are confidential and are kept securely within the department.
-They are not shown to other professionals.
+These notes are confidential and are kept securely within the department initially and then stored digitally on your EHR (Electronic Health Record).
 It is standard practice for the psychologist to write back to the professional who originally referred you, with a summary of the assessment and a description of the agreed treatment plan.
 A copy of this report is usually sent to you, your general practitioner and where appropriate, to other medical professionals within the hospital who are involved in your care.
 If your psychologist is concerned that you or somebody else you have discussed may be at significant risk of harm they may need to share this information but they would always try to discuss this with you first.

 Referrals are accepted from RNOH consultants and other RNOH healthcare professionals, for example, occupational therapy, physiotherapy and nursing.

 Please do not hesitate to contact the Psychology Department if you have any other questions about the service.
-The department is based at the back of the Jubilee Rehab Centre, next to the Pain Clinic, not in the Outpatients’ Department.
+The department is based at the back of the Jubilee Rehab Centre, next to Pathology, not in the Outpatients’ Department.

 Department of Clinical Health Psychology